Almirola wins first qualifying race for Daytona 500 - WTMJ

 Almirola held off a charge from Joey Logano, who pulled alongside Almirola on the final lap of the first 150-mile race at Daytona International Speedway.
 Christopher Bell waffled briefly on which driver he wanted to push and first seemed to choose Logano before dipping down behind Almirola.

-“Things are going right for Tampa Bay,” Almirola said about his hometown Super Bowl champion Tampa Bay Buccaneers.
+“Things are going right for Tampa Bay,” Almirola said about his first career Speedweeks victory the same week his hometown Tampa Bay Buccaneers won the Super Bowl.

+“This thing was a hot rod.
+Our race car is so fast,” he added.
+“We’ve got an incredible race car and I can’t wait for the Daytona 500.”

 Hendrick Motorsports with Alex Bowman and William Byron put a pair of Chevrolets on the front row Wednesday night for Sunday’s season-opening race.
-Almirola will be on the second row with the winner of the second Duel.
+Almirola will be on the second row with the winner of the second Duel, which was in a hold because of rain.

 Austin Cindric earned the one “open” spot in the 500 that was up for grabs in the first qualifying race.
 Eight drivers came to Daytona trying to claim four available spots in the 40-car field.
 David Ragan and Ryan Preece claimed the first two in Thursday’s time trials, leaving one spot in each of the Duels.